2018 - Heats Week that Was Video

 - They have also won state and national awards for the mentorship and leadership roles they play in their community.

 After participating in the Kimberley Girl program participants are left with increased self awareness and are exposed to new and different life styles and opportunities, returning to their communities as positive role models among their peers and family members.

-Provide young Indigenous women from the Kimberley and Pilbara region with valuable educational activities and opportunities which directly address their needs in the areas of contemporary Indigenous culture, mental and physical health, positive lifestyles work readiness and leadership values whilst minimising the effects of social, economic and geographical isolation.
+Provide young Indigenous women from the Kimberley region with valuable educational activities and opportunities which directly address their needs in the areas of contemporary Indigenous culture, mental and physical health, positive lifestyles work readiness and leadership values whilst minimising the effects of social, economic and geographical isolation.

 Promote understanding and respect for the Indigenous Culture from the wider community by representing Indigenous people in a positive and contemporary environment aiding the overall process of reconciliation.